2007 Estonian parliamentary election

 Parliamentary elections were held in Estonia on 4 March 2007.
 The newly elected 101 members of the 11th Riigikogu assembled at Toompea Castle in Tallinn within ten days of the election.
 It was the world's first nationwide vote where part of the voting was carried out in the form of remote electronic voting via the internet.

-The election saw the Estonian Reform Party emerged as the largest faction in the Riigikogu with 31 seats.
+The election saw the Estonian Reform Party emerge as the largest faction in the Riigikogu with 31 seats.
 The Estonian Centre Party finished second with 29 seats, whilst the new Union of Pro Patria and Res Publica lost 16 seats compared to the 35 won by the two parties in the 2003 elections.
 The Social Democrats gained 4 seats, whilst the Greens entered the Riigikogu for the first time with 6 seats and the People's Union lost seven of its 13 seats.
+This election would be the last time that the Greens and the People's Union would enter into parliament.
+The Riigikogu elected after this election became the only one in contemporary Estonian history to have a single government last throughout an entire parliamentary term.